Mohammad Najibullah: After the Soviets

-Fall from power
+Fall from power: 1992

-By January 1992, Najibullah had become internationally isolated, with the loss of his biggest supporter he decided to consolidate his power over the non Pashtuns who were considered less loyal to the regime.
+By January 1992, with the loss of his biggest supporter, Najibullah had become internationally isolated, while the cut-off of aid led to food and fuel shortages within the capital.
+He decided to consolidate his power over the non-Pashtuns in the north who were considered less loyal to the regime.
 This came after complaints from his fellow Pashtun Kochis of harassment from an ethnic Tajik general, Abdul Momin.
-Momin had developed secret ties with the Tajik warlord Ahmad Shah Massoud and was passing on secret information to Massoud which led to Najibullah ordering the sacking of Momin which was carried out by Juma Achak, an Achakzai Pashtun who served as Commander of the Northern Zone and was known to hold Pashtun chauvinist views.

-General Momin was replaced with General Rasul, an ethnic Pashtun Khalqist known for his brutal reputation of commander of Pul-e Charkhi Prison.
-This move offended many of the non Pashtun militias in the North and led to the defection of most Uzbek, Tajiks, Turkmen, Hazara and Ismaili Shias militias including ethnic Uzbek, General Abdul Rashid Dostum and his 40,000 Uzbek soldiers.
-The defectors would form an anti-Pashtun coalition known as the Movement of the North (Harakat-e Shamal) and ally with the Tajik Jamiat-e Islami and Hazara Hezbe Wahdat in taking on the mostly Pashtun, Afghan Military.
+Momin had developed secret ties with the Tajik mujahideen warlord Ahmad Shah Massoud and was passing on secret information to Massoud which led to Najibullah ordering the sacking of Momin which was carried out by Juma Achak, an Achakzai Pashtun who served as Commander of the Northern Zone and was known to hold Pashtun chauvinist views.
+General Momin was replaced with General Rasul, an ethnic Pashtun Khalqist known for his brutal reputation as commander of Pul-e Charkhi Prison.
+Now considered to be one of Najibullah's biggest miscalculations, this move opened up ethnic tensions and offended many of the non-Pashtun troops and militias in the north of the country, leading to the army's powerful General Abdul Rashid Dostum, an ethnic Uzbek, to begin secret negotiations with rebel leader Massoud.

-Many Tajik Parchamites loyal to Babrak Karmal would defect en masse during the capture of Mazar-i-Sharif including General Mohammad Nabi Azimi with the Pashtun Khalqist and Pro-Najibullah army and paramilitaries defending the city.
-On 18 March 1992 Najibullah offered to resign, leading to many Pashtun Khalqist and Najibullah loyalists to ally with Gulbuddin Hekmatyar's Hezb-e Islami Gulbuddin in order to prevent non Pashtuns from seizing Kabul.
-The Peshawar Accord would be signed on 26 April 1992 between various Mujahadeen factions, leading to the creation of the new Islamic State of Afghanistan.
-However, Hezb-e Islami Gulbuddin and the Khalq would continue to fight this new government in the Third Afghan Civil War.

-Role of Ismailis in the overthrow of Dr. Najibullah
+Kabul ultimately fell to the mujahidin because the factions in its government had finally pulled it apart.
+Until demoralized by the defections of its senior officers, the army had achieved a level of performance it had never reached under direct Soviet tutelage.
+It was a classic case of loss of morale.
+The regime collapsed while it still possessed material superiority.[..]
+They did not fight because their leaders were reduced to scrambling for survival.
+Their aid had not only been cut off, the Marxist-Leninist ideology that had provided the government its rationale for existence been repudiated at its source.